trustbit/exercises/transport-tycoon-3.md

 ## Next

-Exercise 4 is to be announced on December 7-14.
+Exercise 4 is to be announced on *December 7-14*.

 You can subscribe to the [newsletter for the updates](https://tinyletter.com/softwarepark) or just check this repository later.